kimfucious/sakura/README.md

 Once you've got the above done, you can follow the instructions below to use this theme for your own Jekyll site.

+_*Note*: I've created a gemified version of this theme, but it seems a pain get it installed when compared to simply cloning this repo.
+If I figure out a nice way to work with gem themes, I'll add instructions here._

 #### Clone this repo to your local machine

 ```bash